- Who can use Anderson House?

 - Where is the shelter and what can I expect?

 - Is there a cost to stay at Anderson House?

 - What services are available for my children at Anderson House?

 - What happens when I call Anderson House?

 - I don’t want to stay at Anderson House.
 Can I just talk with someone?

-Women and children who are experiencing abuse or fear abuse from their partner, ex-partner, or others can come to Anderson House.
+Women who are experiencing abuse or at risk of abuse can come to Anderson House.
+We also provide services to trans and non-binary individuals.

 Anderson House is a large older home in Charlottetown.
 The shelter can accommodate 20 women and children.
 The shelter is a safe, supportive, and friendly space.

 No. Anderson House shelter is operated by a non-profit organization.